CMakePP/CMaize/docs/source/about/motivations.rst

    as well as allowing various communities and organizations to maintain their own set of recipes.
 It also turns maintaining the recipes into a community endeavor instead of coupling it to CPP's development/maintenance.
+* Use find recipes for non-conforming packages
+   If you're going to try to find a dependency that doesn't use config files or uses them wrong, you should use a find recipe.
+While far inferior to config files, they're the only solution that will work without changing the non-conforming package's source code.

 Other Relevant Projects